What is the purpose of having a centralized repository?

 The Data Repository component will work with the contributing study team to prepare the dataset for archiving, and to develop appropriate documentation that is comprehensive and will allow investigators not familiar with the study data to use it.

-Which specimens should be sent to the NIDDK Central Repository and when should those specimens be sent?
+Which specimens should be sent to NIDDK Central Repository and when should those specimens be sent?

-Who has oversight and decision-making authority of the specimens at the NIDDK Central Repository?
+Who has oversight and decision-making authority of the specimens at NIDDK Central Repository?

-For specimens held at the Biorepository that are under the guardianship of NIDDK-CR, decisions related to access and release are governed by established NIDDK-CR policy, processes, and procedures, with NIDDK-CR and Program staff participating jointly in the review of requests for access to resources and, when appropriate, collaborate with external subject matter experts.
+For specimens held at the Biorepository component that are under the guardianship of NIDDK-CR, decisions related to access and release are governed by established NIDDK-CR policy, processes, and procedures, with NIDDK-CR and NIDDK Program staff participating jointly in the review of requests for access to resources and, when appropriate, external subject matter experts.

 Can the NIDDK Central Repository do aliquoting?